How to spot fake electrical products online

 If you are not able to settle the dispute yourself, contact the retailer that manages the marketplace (such as Amazon) as they are able to intervene on your behalf.
 If they are unable to help, contact the Citizens Advice consumer helpline on 03444 111 444 for advice.

 If you can, leave feedback to warn future shoppers about the situation and potential problems, but do stick to the facts and make sure any claims are accurate.

 If you know your product is fake, report it to Trading Standards so that they can take action against the seller; selling fake products is illegal and puts people’s lives at risk.

 Join the conversation on Twitter with the hashtag #SpotTheFake!

 If you suspect a product is dangerous to use, or it if it is a fake copy of a well-known brand, it is illegal.
 Contact your local trading standards office or Citizens Advice straight away.
 If you have any suspicions about a product’s safety, or if you think it’s a fake, don’t use it.

-Download our Safe Shopper’s Guide to help you stay safe when shopping online, and on the High Street.
+Download our Safe Shopper’s Guide (link is in the top right-hand corner of this page) to help you stay safe when shopping online and on the high street.